Merberg/CarND-LaneLines-P1/writeup_template.md

 My lane detection pipeline consisted of the following steps:
 1. Change the image to grayscale to reduce the information.
-2. Apply Gaussian smoothing to blur the edges of the grayscaled image.
+2. Apply Gaussian smoothing to blur the edges of the grayscale image.
 3. Run Canny edge detection on the blurred image.
-4. Mask the region of interest to elimate the sky and the peripheral objects.
+4. Mask the region of interest to eliminate the sky and the peripheral objects.
 5. Run the Hough transform to determine the lines within the ROI.
-6. Rerun the ROI mask to remove exterpolated line data outside of the region.
+6. Rerun the ROI mask to remove extrapolated line data outside of the region.
 7. If in testing, visually confirm the placement of the lines

 ![Pipeline Testing Image](test_images_output/solidWhiteCurve.jpg)

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by seporating then collecting the data points using the slope of the lines.
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by separating then collecting the data points using the slope of the lines.
 I then used the polyfit function to calculate the best fit line, which was drawn on the parameterized image.

 ### 2. Identify potential shortcomings with your current pipeline

 This method suffers from numerous shortcomings:
 - The extrapolation method draws incorrect lane markers with larger breaks in the lines or sharper curves.
 Correcting to a higher order polynomial might help but would introduce error with straight lines.
 - The region of interest is arbitrary.
-Indeed with the different camera position and field of view used for the challenge video, the ROI mask breaks down.
+Indeed, with the different camera position and field of view used for the challenge video, the ROI mask breaks down.
-- The six pipeline steps would need to be heavily optimized to run realtime in a vehicle.
+- The six pipeline steps would need to be heavily optimized to run real-time in a vehicle.

 ### 3. Suggest possible improvements to your pipeline